SamueleFacenda/ieri_oggi/README.md

 as BLOBs inside a single SQLite file — no external storage.

 > [!NOTE]
-> Claude misanderstood the "UI must be in italian" and all the function, variable names, comments are in italian now.
+> Claude misanderstood the "UI must be in italian" and all the function names, variable names and comments are in italian now.
 > Ugly but it works.

 <br clear="right" />